EdApp is now SC Training. Learn more

 The best part?
 You can create engaging learning content and custom pathways based on your employees’ roles, teams, skills, and experience levels.

-Rounding out our list of learning management solutions is EducateMe, a platform that’s great for different types of workplace training.
+EducateMe is among the learning management solution that’s great for different types of workplace training.
 It features user-friendly course-building tools that let you create and tailor training courses to fit your organization’s branding guidelines.

 This platform also offers tools like real-time analytics, assignment management, and interactive engagement features.
 Apart from helping you automate your admin tasks, these let you focus on delivering quality training.